konstantinnovation/customize/README.md

 ## NOTE: To selectively use keychain:

 (for networks with a mounted home directory that would cause an immediate ssh key password prompt) Disable the keychain plugin in .zshrc.
-Use an if statement and manually run it with:
+Use an if statement and manually run it with a script like this:
 ```
 # Allows for re-use of ssh-agent and/or gpg-agent between logins
 /usr/bin/keychain --quiet $HOME/.ssh/id_ed25519